mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

 Security Consideration
 ^^^^^^^^^^^^^^^^^^^^^^

-ALWAYS use the ‘n’ switch unless you have a very good reason to not use it!
+ALWAYS use the 'n' switch unless you have a very good reason to not use it!

 Deleting Items And Sections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^